oconnorjohnson/cares_fullstack/app/admin/analytics/notes.md

 # SDOH Categories Distribution

-- [] Stacked bar chart showing the distribution of Social Determinants of Health (SDOH) categories across all requests
+- [x] Stacked bar chart showing the distribution of Social Determinants of Health (SDOH) categories across all requests

 we need to get a percentage of total requests containing x category for each category where item of category is x

-# RFF vs CARES Fund Usage

-- [] Pie chart comparing the total amount of RFF funds used vs CARES funds used

 # Client Demographics